Daniel J. Frey

 Their blackness is an outward sign of their inherited sin.

-That is why black people as lesser in the eyes of God than white people.
+That is why black people are considered lesser in the eyes of God than white people.

 Do you understand the problem?